 - Class Monogenea - parasites that live infest the outside of a host species' body

 Roundworms, or nematodes, have long, cylindrical bodies.
 While most are microscopic, some can reach lengths of 13m (42.6ft.).
 Around 3,500 roundworm species are currently recognized, but some biologists believe that the actual number of species is closer to 40,000 or more.

 One of the largest roundworms is Placentonema gigantissima.
 It is a parasite that lives in the placenta of a sperm whale.

-Unlike flatworms, who use the same opening both to take in food and to expel waste, roundworms have a more developed digestive system which has separate openings for each task.
+Unlike flatworms, which use the same opening both to take in food and to expel waste, roundworms have a more developed digestive system with separate openings for each task.

 There are very few ecosystems on Earth in which roundworms are not present.
 These adaptable animals are found in polar, mountainous, tundra and desert regions and well as underground and on the sea bed.